Euronews Next visited IBM's research lab in Zurich to find out more about the field promising to usher in new solutions to the world's problems.

 These hyper-powerful devices, an emerging technology that exploits the properties of quantum mechanics, are much buzzed about.

-Only last month, IBM unveiled its latest quantum computer, Osprey, a new 433 qubit processor that is three times more powerful than its predecessor built only in 2021.
+In November last year, IBM unveiled its latest quantum computer, Osprey, a new 433 qubit processor that is three times more powerful than its predecessor built only in 2021.

 But what is all the hype about?